The ABC in Cardiopulmonary Resuscitation and Basic Life Support ensures that the victim receives high-quality CPR within the shortest time possible.

 - The normal respiratory rate in healthy adults with a regular pattern and depth is between 12 to 20 breaths per minute.

-- The correct compression rate is 100 to 120 compressions per minute.
+- The correct chest compression rate for adults is 100 to 120 compressions per minute.

 - Ensure the chest rises and falls with each breath.